TuhinanshuModgil/CREED_website/README.md

+# Features to Add
+1. Add linked in for all the faculties

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.